Task Scheduling Optimization with Direct Constraints from a Tensor Network Perspective: Computation algorithms

 \subsection{Genetic algorithm}

-This algorithm is another version of solving the contraction problem.
-It is based on initialising only one set of tasks on the initial nodes, i.e., making only a subset of tasks on each machine activable, and applying only one set of rules.\\ Each individual of the population will have the following properties: \begin{itemize} \item Chromosomes: tasks whose amplitudes are non-zero.
-That is, tasks that can be activated. \item Phenotype: rules that are included in the individual. \item Result: state obtained after applying the tensor network method.
-This can also be calculated with the iterative method in case of having many rules.
-The initialization phases will take into account only the activable tasks in order to remove as much as possible the available states. \item Cost: cost of your result. \item Times: the times of the non-activated tasks are set to infinity so that they are not taken into consideration. \end{itemize}
+This algorithm is based on solving several reduced versions of the main problem, called its subproblems, taking advantage that their solutions are computable with more efficiency.
+Each subproblem considers only a subset of tasks for each machine and a subset of constraints.
+With this approach, a genetic algorithm can be applied that defines every subproblem as an individual.
+Each individual in the population has the following attributes: \begin{itemize} \item Chromosomes: a subset of tasks that each machine can perform and a subset of constraints, consistent with the subset of tasks. \item Result: solution obtained from the tensor network equation and the computation algorithm.
+This can also be calculated with the iterative method in cases with too many constraints. \item Cost: Cost of the result. \end{itemize}

-The method is as follows: \begin{enumerate} \item We initialize the population at random. \item We calculate the outcome for each individual and keep only a proportion of the best individuals using the cost function. \item With these individuals we perform a crossover of pairs of parents from the previous generation and correct the rules. \item We create from the parents a set of mutated individuals and correct the rules.
-Mutations are performed by changing a task on the same machine at random. \item We check how many individuals are repeated and eliminate them. \item We add new randomly created individuals to make up for the missing ones to have the number of individuals we should have. \item We repeat steps $2\rightarrow 6$ until convergence criteria is met or the chosen maximum number of generations is reached. \end{enumerate}
+The method is as follows: \begin{enumerate} \item Random initialization of the population. \item Computation of the result for each individual.
+Only a proportion of the best individuals are kept, using the cost function as the evaluator. \item With these individuals, a crossover is performed.
+Crosses pairs of parents from the previous generation and corrects the associated constraints, removing the ones that will never be activated. \item Creation of a set of mutated individuals from the parents and correct the associated constraints.
+Mutations are performed by changing some tasks to perform in the machines. \item Check for repeat individuals for their removal. \item Addition of new randomly created individuals to make up for the missing ones, to have the number of individuals it should have. \item Addition of new randomly selected constraints for the new generation individuals, until they have a fixed amount.
+This is performed to make each individual subproblem representative with respect to the main problem. \item Repetition of steps $2\rightarrow 6$ until the convergence criteria are met or the fixed maximum number of generations is reached. \end{enumerate}